BDC Hamburger Icon

 Open row

-The chief marketing officer (CMO) role has been around for a while now.
+The chief marketing officer (CMO) role is well established in business today.
 Still, as digital marketing strategies and marketing tech solutions gain prominence, CMOs and chief information officers (CIOs) have found their responsibilities overlapping.
+As a result, the lines of division between their roles and responsibilities are increasingly blurred.

-For instance, CIOs are generally responsible for evaluating and implementing technology solutions for the enterprise, yet CMOs who lead marketing initiatives have a vested interest in many of these solutions.
+For instance, CIOs are generally responsible for evaluating and implementing enterprise technology solutions, yet CMOs who lead marketing initiatives have a vested interest in many of these solutions.
+Who should be responsible for selecting and investing in the best customer relationship management (CRM) software, customer analytics tools and secure marketing automation solutions?
+We’ll look at each role in more depth to help businesses create streamlined, collaborative relationships.

 CMO and CIO roles explained